Generalized continued fraction expansions of complex numbers, and applications to quadratic and badly approximable

 \subsection{Circles of badly approximable numbers}

 It was noted in \cite{Hin} that the case of Corollary~\ref{hbounded} for the nearest integer algorithm proved there implies existence of circles in $\C$ all whose elements are badly approximable with respect to $\Gamma$.
 We include here a description of such circles arising from the Corollary.
-For any $z \in \C$ and $r>0$ we shall denote by $C(z ,r)$ the circle with centre at $z$ and radius $r$, viz. $C(z,r)=\{z \in \C\mid |z-\zeta|^2=r^2\}$.
+For any $z \in \C$ and $r>0$ we shall denote by $C(z ,r)$ the circle with centre at $z$ and radius $r$, viz. $C(z,r)=\set{z \in \C \mid |z-\zeta|^2=r^2}$.

-\begin{corollary} Let $\Gamma $ be a Euclidean subring of $\C$ and $K$ be the quotient field of $\Gamma$.
-Let $\kappa \in K$ and $r >0$ such that $r^2\in \Q$.
+\begin{corollary} Let $\Gamma$ be a Euclidean subring of $\C$ and $K$ be the quotient field of $\Gamma$.
+Let $\kappa \in K$ and $r>0$ such that $r^2\in \Q$.
 Then the following statements are equivalent.

-i) All points of $C(\kappa , r)$ are badly approximable with respect to $\Gamma$.
+i) All points of $C(\kappa, r)$ are badly approximable with respect to $\Gamma$.

-ii) All points of $C(0 , r)$ are badly approximable with respect to $\Gamma$.
+ii) All points of $C(0, r)$ are badly approximable with respect to $\Gamma$.

-iii) $r^2$ is not of the form $s/t$, where $s$ and $t$ norms of some elements of $\Gamma$. \end{corollary} \begin{proof} We note that for any $\zeta \in K$ the circle $C(\zeta, r)$, where $r$ is as in the hypothesis, is the set of zeroes of a Hermitian polynomial with coefficients in $\Gamma$ and hence by Proposiiton~\ref{badapp} and Corollary~\ref{hbounded} all the points of $C(\zeta, r)$ are badly approximable with respect to $\Gamma$ whenever $C(\zeta, r)\cap K=\emptyset $.
+iii) $r^2$ is not of the form $s/t$, where $s$ and $t$ are norms of some elements of $\Gamma$. \end{corollary}

+\begin{proof} We note that for any $\zeta \in K$ the circle $C(\zeta, r)$, where $r$ is as in the hypothesis, is the set of zeroes of a Hermitian polynomial with coefficients in $\Gamma$ and hence by Corollary~\ref{badapp} and Corollary~\ref{hbounded} all the points of $C(\zeta, r)$ are badly approximable with respect to $\Gamma$ whenever $C(\zeta, r)\cap K=\emptyset$.
 Equivalence of (i) and (ii) now follows from the fact that $C(\zeta, r)$ contains an element of $K$ if and only if $C(0,r)$ does.
-We note that if $p/q$ is an element of $K$ belonging to $C(0,r)$, where $p,q$ are coprime elements in $\Gamma$, and $r^2=s/t$, where $s,t$ are coprime (natural) integers, then we have $p\bar p t=q\bar q s$, and using that $\Gamma$ is a unique factorization domain we get that $s=p\bar p$ and $t=q\bar q$; thus $s$ and $t$ are norms of the elements $p$ and $q$ respectively.
+We note that if $p/q$ is an element of $K$ belonging to $C(0,r)$, where $p,q$ are coprime elements in $\Gamma$, and $r^2=s/t$, where $s,t$ are coprime (natural) integers, then we have $p\bar{p} t=q\bar{q} s$, and using that $\Gamma$ is a unique factorization domain we get that $s=p\bar{p}$ and $t=q\bar{q}$; thus $s$ and $t$ are norms of the elements $p$ and $q$ respectively.
 Conversely if $r^2$ is of the form $s/t$ where $s$ and $t$ are norms of elements, say $p$ and $q$ respectively, of $\Gamma$, then $p/q\in C(0,r)\cap K$.
 This proves the equivalence of (ii) and (iii). \end{proof}